square/rails-service/README.md

 Rails::Service is an opinionated Rails Engine providing boiler plate needed for making microservice Rails application.

+**This gem is currently under heavy development.
+It's not ready for production usage yet.**

 ## Note on Microservices

 Microservices architecture is a great way to build and scale huge distributed